How Customers Choose a Contractor Online

 Step 1: They Search Google

 It almost always starts here.
+The toilet's leaking.
+The deck needs staining.
+The driveway is cracking.
 The homeowner picks up their phone and types something like "painter near me" or "concrete contractor Toronto."

 Step 2: They Judge Your Website in Seconds

-If the answer to any of those is unclear, they hit the back button.
+If the answer to any of those is unclear, they hit the back button and try the next result.
+They don't dig through your pages.
+They don't give you the benefit of the doubt.
+They move on.

 Step 3: They Look at Your Reviews